Kenkron/vai/README.md

 These videos were entertaining and, as far as I could figure, avoided most of the "hard part" of neural networks.
 Backpropogation?
 Who needs it?
-Just roll the dice with a couple of matrices and a RELU function!
+Just roll the dice with a couple of matrices and a ReLu function!